-The Republic of South Africa is working to meet the health challenges facing its people, which include a high HIV prevalence compounded by high incidences of sexually transmitted infections and tuberculosis (TB).
-To support this effort, I-TECH South Africa works with government and community leaders, individuals, and communities to improve the effectiveness and sustainability of the South African national HIV, sexually transmitted infection, and TB response.
+The Republic of South Africa is working to meet the health challenges facing its people, which include a high HIV prevalence compounded by high incidences of sexually transmitted infections (STIs) and tuberculosis.

-In 2003, at the request of the National and Provincial Departments of Health (NDOH) and the US Centers for Disease Control and Prevention’s Global AIDS Program (CDC GAP), I-TECH began work in South Africa to help implement the government’s Operational Plan for Comprehensive HIV and AIDS Care, Management, and Treatment.
-From its central office in Pretoria, I-TECH South Africa has continued to expand its efforts, drawing on the expertise of local partners, staff, and colleagues at the University of Washington and the University of California, San Francisco, to provide technical assistance for a wide portfolio of health programs.
+In 2003, at the request of the National and Provincial Departments of Health and the U.S. Centers for Disease Control and Prevention’s Global AIDS Program, I-TECH began work in South Africa to support the government’s Operational Plan for Comprehensive HIV and AIDS Care, Management, and Treatment.

 In anticipation of National Health Insurance, the key health initiatives in South Africa currently focus on strengthening the primary health care system (PHC) to provide greater access to quality care to the most vulnerable populations and to reach the UNAIDS 95-95-95 goals.